cllu/docker-elk/README.md

 ## Testing

+For debugging purpose, the `./logstash/31-output-stdout.conf` will be mounted at the logstash config directory and enable `stdout` output.

 ### By input type

 To simulate a GELF log (with $ELK_IP pointing to the ELK server ip, such as `ELK_IP=$(docker-machine ip default)`):